merely-useful/py-rse/index.md

 The source for the book can be found at the [`py-rse` GitHub repository](https://github.com/merely-useful/py-rse) and any corrections, additions, or contributions are very welcome.
-Everyone whose work is included will be credited in the acknowledgements.
+Everyone whose work is included will be credited in the acknowledgments.
 Check out our
 [contributing guidelines](https://github.com/merely-useful/py-rse/blob/book/CONTRIBUTING.md)
 as well as our